Only logged in customers who have purchased this product may leave a review.

 Whats included: 2 x RHD Morimoto M Bi LED projectors.
 5 Years Warranty.

-** Pictures are pre productions, no RHD output shots yet as Morimoto did not plan to bring out the RHD projectors to start with but on special request these will be available through us here in the UK and another Vendor in Australia.**
+** No RHD output shots yet as Morimoto did not plan to bring out the RHD projectors to start with but on special request these are available through us here in the UK and another Vendor in Australia.**